bbrks/osx-statusbar-countdown/README.md

 ## Installation
 Download the binary package from [Releases](https://github.com/bbrks/osx-statusbar-countdown/releases) and run.

-If you encounter issues regarding unknown developers, Ctrl+Click on the .app and then click Open.
+If you encounter issues regarding unknown developer, Ctrl+Click on the .app and then click Open.

-Alternatively, download the repo and compile in Xcode :)
+Alternatively, clone the repo and compile in Xcode :)

 ## Roadmap